ipython/ipython/CONTRIBUTING.md

 ## Running Tests

-All the tests can by running
+All the tests can be run by using
 ```shell
 iptest
 ```